swiftlang/swift/lib/Syntax/README.md

 // We previously parsed a struct keyword, let's tell the builder to use it.
 Builder.useStructKeyword(StructKeyword);

-// Hm, we didn't see an identifier, but saw a left brace.
+// Hmm, we didn't see an identifier, but saw a left brace.
 Let's keep going.
 Builder.useLeftBrace(ParsedLeftBrace)

 // No members of the struct; we saw a right brace.